KarthikPulusu/Stock-Price-Prediction/README.md

 ### 5. Training & Evaluation
 - Trains the model using the Adam optimizer and MSE loss.
 - Compares the effect of different activation functions (Leaky ReLU vs. Sigmoid) on training loss and gradient norms.
-- Evaluates model predictions on the test set.
+- Evaluates model predictions on the test set using regression metrics.

 ### 6. Visualization
 - Plots actual vs. predicted stock prices.
 - Visualizes loss curves and gradient norms for different activations.

+### 7. Model Evaluation Metrics:
+Mean Squared Error (MSE): 73.0312
+Root Mean Squared Error (RMSE): 8.5458
+R² Score: 0.9112

+### 8. Results & Findings

+- **Leaky ReLU** activation outperforms **Sigmoid** in both loss reduction and gradient stability.
+- Leaky ReLU helps avoid vanishing gradients, leading to better and faster learning.
+- The model can predict stock closing prices with an accuracy of 91% after proper preprocessing and training.

 ---